What is Days Cash on Hand?

 Since the metric is cash-oriented, all non-cash expenses such as depreciation and amortization must be deducted, i.e. these items do not represent actual cash outflows, but are rather recorded for accrual accounting purposes.

-The next step is to divide that resulting amount by 365 – the number of days in a year – to determine the cash spend each day.
+The next step is to divide that resulting amount by 365 – the number of days in a year – to determine the dollar amount of cash spent each day.

 In the final step, the total amount of cash on hand belonging to the company in question is divided by the daily cash spend.